mistermicheels/learning-notes/mindset/Fail-fast.md

 -   Identify your feedback loops and check if they can be shortened
     -   Feedback can be related to code quality, functionality, customer satisfaction, product-market fit, ...
--   Ask yourself this: "What is the simplest incarnation of my idea that already allows me to validate whether it will work?"
+-   Ask yourself: "What is the simplest incarnation of my idea that allows me to validate whether it will work?"
     -   Could be as simple as a sketch on a napkin
 -   Split big problems into small steps that allow you to verify that you're on the right track after each step
 -   Tackle risky or uncertain parts as early as possible